-• Cite this for me
+- Cite this for me

 - CiteULike

 - EndNote

 - Mendeley

 - Zotero

-These websites assists the researcher with correct citation in whatever format they require.
+- These websites assist the researcher with correct citation in whatever format they require.

-ii) Conduct systematic reviews
+• Conduct systematic reviews

 In conducting a systematic review, the researcher first of all identifies his/ her research question, thereafter searches for studies that addresses the questions and critically goes through to extract the information and data that is needed.